-Just recently, I asked a fellow entertainer for his contact information; he rattled off a telephone ending in TRIX.
+I recently asked a fellow entertainer for his contact information; he rattled off a telephone ending in TRIX.
 Being a magician, it was an appropriate marketing gimmick.
-As I went to enter the telephone number into my new Palm Centrino, I quickly learned I could not use the fancy QWERTY keyboard to enter the telephone number.
-The Centrino has a touch screen keypad which has the numbers associated with the alpha characters, so I was able to covert the telephone anagram into a working telephone number.
+As I entered the telephone number into my new Palm Centrino, I quickly learned I could not use the fancy QWERTY keyboard to enter the telephone number.
+The Centrino has a touch screen keypad with the numbers associated with the alpha characters, so I could covert the telephone anagram into a working telephone number.
 However, I had to take time out to find this option and convert the number.
-This made me question, are Smartphone’s going to kill vanity telephone numbers?
+This made me question, are smartphones going to kill vanity telephone numbers?

-If you’re a business person, you know the Blackberry cell phone is everywhere and the traditional business phones that sit on the desk are become a rare commodity.
-Just recently, people are eliminating their home phones and strictly using their cell phones.
-These Smartphone’s are not setup like traditional phones and converting a vanity telephone number into telephone number can be more work than it’s worth.
+If you’re a business person, you know the Blackberry cell phone is everywhere, and the traditional business phones that sit on the desk have become a rare commodity.
+Just recently, people have been eliminating their home phones and strictly using their cell phones.
+These smartphones are not set up like traditional phones, and converting a vanity telephone number into a telephone number can be more work than it’s worth.
 The advantages of a Smartphone are its ability to acquire information from the Internet.
-So how do you keep your information in a format that customers can gain quick access too?
+So how do you keep your data in a format that customers can gain quick access to?

 Two solutions to get your telephone number in your clients’ Smartphone

-The Internets social networking and the use of vCard are two solutions to Smartphone dilemma.
-As Smartphone’s become popular, it becomes critical that we make our contact information available and easy to obtain.
-One solution is to use social networking environment like Facebook.com or LinkedIn.com which provides a contact telephone book.
-Since the new generation of business people have grown up with technology and embrace it; social network telephone books are becoming popular in business.
+The Internet’s social networking and the use of vCard are two solutions to the Smartphone dilemma.
+As smartphones become prevalent, it becomes critical that we make our contact information available and easy to obtain.
+One solution is to use social networking environment like Facebook.com or LinkedIn.com, which provides a contact telephone book.
+Since the new generation of businesspeople has grown up with technology and embraced it, social network telephone books are becoming popular in business.

-These are just two simple ways to make sure your contact information stays current in a Smartphone.
-If you have any thoughts or comments on: If Smartphone’s are killing vanity telephone numbers or you have an idea on how to keep contract information current, please feel free to share your views.
+These are just two simple ways to make sure your contact information stays current on a Smartphone.
+If you have any thoughts or comments: If smartphones are killing vanity telephone numbers or you have an idea of how to keep contact information current, please feel free to share your views.